ngbede/python-code/README.md

 # python-code
-Some python code i have been writing as a beginner, you can find some of them useful
+Some python code i have been writing, you can find some of them useful